Skip to Content

 It’s clear Bryce Canyon is a gorgeous natural wonder, but what’s less obvious is that one of the best ways to see it all is on a covered wagon tour.
 A horse-drawn carriage will pull you through the forest and into Bryce Canyon – talk about traveling back in time.

-To make the experience even better, your tour guide will regale you with cowboy stories and old West tales.
+To improve the experience, your tour guide will regale you with cowboy stories and old West tales.
 It’s a scenic tour with a historic adventure without the fears of dysentery or wagon-train raids that plagued travelers in the Old West.

 You can relax and take in all that Bryce Canyon has to offer as you circle the rim for fantastic panoramic views or travel through the neighboring trees of Dixie National Forest.
 Reservations for covered wagon tours can be made online in advance.
 So don’t wait, book your tour today